drupalwxt/wxt_bootstrap/README.md

 Download and extract the **latest** 3.x.x version of [Bootstrap Framework Source Files][bootstrap_sass] into the root of your new sub-theme.
-After it has been extracted, the directory should be renamed (if needed) so it reads `./wxt_bootstrap/bootstrap`.
+After it has been extracted, the directory should be renamed (if needed) so it reads `./wxt_bootstrap/libraries/bootstrap`.
 Even though WxT ships with the compiled bootstrap files as libraries we still need the source files to compile the bootstrap overrides.
+For your convenience you can simply run `bower install` to retrieve the library.

-### Option 1: With Grunt (Deprecated)
+### Option 1: With Gulp (Preferred + Tested)

 Run the following commands inside the theme directory to compile SASS to CSS:

+- `gulp sass` (Creates the initial css file)
+- `gulp sass:watch` (Watches the sass folder for changes)

+### Option 2: With Grunt (Needs Work)

+Run the following commands inside the theme directory to compile SASS to CSS:

 - `grunt init` (Creates the initial css file)
 - `grunt watch` (Watches the sass folder for changes)

-### Option 2: With Gulp (Preferred + Tested)

-Run the following commands inside the theme directory to compile SASS to CSS:

-- `gulp sass` (Creates the initial css file)
-- `gulp sass:watch` (Watches the sass folder for changes)

 ## BROWSERSYNC